care1es5/project/Overthewire/Behemoth/Behemoth3.md

 (gdb)
 ```

-Oh dear printfl,!Now lets figure out where our buffer is.
+Oh dear printf!
+Now lets figure out where our buffer is.

 ```
 (gdb) r